78257 Australian Discrimination Law

 Description

 This subject provides a comprehensive practical and theoretical overview of Australian discrimination law.
-Relevant federal and state anti-discrimination laws are explored, with a focus on sex, disability, gender identity and race.
+Relevant federal and state anti-discrimination laws are explored, with a focus on sex, sexual harassment, disability and race, along with emerging issues and areas of reform.
 Students analyse legislation and key cases in each of these areas, developing crucial legal skills such as statutory interpretation and legal problem-solving, equipping them for professional practice.
 Students also learn about key procedures of discrimination law in practice, including complaints processes, conciliation and state tribunals.

 Detailed subject description.